python/cpython/Doc/library/urllib.request.rst

 #.
 Handlers with a method named like :meth:`protocol_open` are called to handle
    the request.
-This stage ends when a handler either returns a non-\ :const:`None` value (ie. a response), or raises an exception (usually :exc:`URLError`).
+This stage ends when a handler either returns a non-\ :const:`None` value (ie. a response), or raises an exception (usually :exc:`~urllib.error.URLError`).
 Exceptions are allowed to propagate.

    In fact, the above algorithm is first tried for methods named :meth:`default_open`.
 If all such methods return :const:`None`, the algorithm